mario-koddenbrock/cellpose-adapt/README.md

-# Cellpose Visualization and Evaluation
+# CellposeAdapt: Tailoring Models to Unique Data

 This project is part of the FIP project appl-fm and provides tools for visualizing and evaluating cell segmentation results using the Cellpose model.
 It includes scripts for processing images, evaluating model performance, and visualizing results with Napari.